 In digital marketing, which encompasses all website activities, setting and monitoring the right key performance indicators is one of the most important elements of success.

-There are many KPIs that you should be tracking in general, across all your marketing strategies and campaigns, that are a topic for another time.
+There are many KPIs you should track in general across all your marketing strategies and campaigns, which is a topic for another time.

 Right now, we need to focus on social media and website KPIs that will work together to help you choose the best social content and elements to display on your website.